Image courtesy of British Library Photostream

 "If you don't want "Brandt Street" for Exile, Austin, you know I can send it elsewhere.
 I'm not wrecking the best piece of writing of my career yet so you can be comfortable."

 "You think I'm uncomfortable?"
 He laughed.
 "And why would that be?
-Maybe it's just that you need to grow up and find a way to put a little light in your dark.
+Maybe it's just you need to grow up and find a way to put a little light in your dark.
 No one wants to be traumatized by a short story."

 My chin hit my chest.
 My eyes stung.
 I felt embarrassed to be alive.
 I questioned myself in ways I shouldn't have.
 I wondered then if what I thought was groundbreaking was merely something less, something gratuitous, something manipulative.